Shift to Volumetric Billing

 Do I have to pay for wastewater services if I’m on septic?

-None asked 18 days ago
+None asked about 2 months ago

 Hello,